RdeSwart/jd-fitness-blog/README.md

 ### Structure / Design

 It was very important for the site to be responsive on most, if not all screen sizes, as JD Fitness wants the site to be available to users even when “on the go”.
 It is available on screens from 320px to 2560px sizes.
-This was made possible by using Bootstrap.????????
+This was made possible by using Bootstrap

 The navigation and Footer elements of the site are the same on every page to give a more uniform look.

 #### Home Page

+Going for a modern, sleek design to show the vibe of the company, which takes on a young, vibrant and modern approach to health and fitness.
+The owner wanted a very simple and sleek design and decided that greys and whites worked best for their aesthetic.

 #### About Page